 The Company's overall risk management policy seeks to minimise potential adverse effects on the financial performance of the Company.
 The Company, however, does not have any written risk management policies and guidelines.
-The directors' meet periodically to analyse, formulate and monitor the risk management of the Company.
+The directors meets periodically to analyse, formulate and monitor the risk management of the Company.
 The Company adopts a systematic approach towards risk assessment and management.
 Risk management is carried out in three phases, i.e. identification and assessment of risks, formulation and implementation of risk treatment, monitoring and reporting of risk profile.

 The Company is exposed to financial risks arising from its operations and the use of financial instruments.
-The key financial risks include credit risk, interest rate risk and liquidity risk.
-The Company is not significantly exposed to foreign currency risk as its operations are almost entirely in United states dollars.
+The key financial risks include credit risk and liquidity risk.
+The Company is not significantly exposed to interest rate risk and foreign currency risks.